 As a guideline, the responsibilities of the mentee include:

 - Being Enrolled in RIVER CPD.

 - Initiating the contact with the mentor and arranging mutually agreed meetings in advance.

-- Providing PRINZ a brief written report at 4 and 8 months on the mentoring programme (March and July).
+- Providing PRINZ a brief written report in June and December on the mentoring programme.

 - Giving sufficient time to the mentor to provide constructive feedback on discussion topics or issues as they arise.

 - Seeking advice and guidance from the mentor as required.

 - Following the ground rules of the relationship as designed by both parties.